Sustainable perioperative care

 Join the community of practice

-Teams across Canada using the Sustainable Perioperative Care scorecard are invited to join a national check-in hosted the third Friday of each month by CASCADES and ONSQIN.
+Teams using the scorecard are invited to a national monthly check-in hosted by CASCADES and ONSQIN to share experiences, learn from peers, and seek guidance.

 We want to hear from you